What is 10DLC?

-You won’t have to spend much time in the world of 10DLC Messaging before you hear an acronym dropped into an email or conversation.
-In this article, we aim to not only decode those confusing acronyms - but also explain what each one means in the 10DLC process.
+You won’t have to spend much time in the world of 10DLC messaging before you hear an acronym dropped into an email or conversation.
+In this post, we aim to not only decode those confusing acronyms, but also explain what each one means in the 10DLC process.

 SMS and MMS

-Short Message Service (SMS) and Multimedia Messaging Service (MMS) are, respectively, text-based and multimedia messaging and are defined by the mobile/cellular industry body GSM Association (GSMA).
+Short Message Service and Multimedia Messaging Service are, respectively, text-based and multimedia messaging, and are defined by the mobile industry body GSM Association.
 10DLC supports both SMS and MMS.

-Although similar to the aforementioned MNO in the respect that it provides mobile or cellular service, a Mobile Virtual Network Operator (MVNO) does not own or operate its own network of radio towers (some MVNOs run their own switches, however) - but instead "leases" capacity from an MNO.
-Examples include Mint Mobile (T-Mobile), Cricket Wireless (AT&T), and Boost (T-Mobile).
+Although similar to the MNO in the respect that it provides mobile or cellular service, a Mobile Virtual Network Operator does not own or operate its own network of radio towers.
+Some MVNOs run their own switches, however.
+Instead, MVNOs lease capacity from an MNO.
+Examples include Mint Mobile (T-Mobile), Cricket Wireless (AT&T) and Boost (T-Mobile).

 A2P and P2P

-There are two types of SMS or MMS messaging - Person to Person (P2P), which is a person sending a message to another person using a mobile device, or Application to Person (A2P), which is an application sending a message to a person (or vice versa).
+There are two types of SMS or MMS messaging - Person to Person, which is a person sending a message to another person using a mobile device, or Application to Person, which is an application sending a message to a person (or vice versa).
 Any message that isn’t sent from a mobile device by someone pushing buttons on a keypad is generally considered A2P.

 A Campaign Service Provider denotes an organization who has access to TCR’s portal and APIs to manage one or more 10DLC brands (and associated campaigns) on behalf of their customers or for themselves.
 SignalWire is a CSP, but we also work with customers who are their own CSP and use SignalWire as their connectivity partner.